xmuyulab/Diamond/README.md

 Automatically identificating targeted peptides from MS data acquired in DIA mode depends on a spectral library.
 Usually, we only have raw MS data and lack a spectral library.
 In this suitation, we can choose Diamond's blue route, as shown in the picture above, first construct a spectral library, and then identify the targeted peptides.
 Of course, if you have a set of mass spectrometry data with a ready-made spectral library on hand, you can take the green route of Diamond, skip the library building step, and directly analyze the mass spectrometry data.

 ## Diamond Application
-Docker must be installed on the host machine.
+Diamond is containerized by Docker into an image, so Docker must be installed on the host machine.
 The installation of Docker is described in the Docker documentation (https://docs.docker.com/engine).
 Make sure that Docker is up and running in the background.
 On your machine, please start a Terminal session.
 Execute the following steps within the console:

 ```shell
 docker pull zeroli/diamond:1.0